• Home

 Reasons Why a Landlord May Lose An Eviction Case

-Procedural Errors: Landlords must follow proper legal procedures in the eviction process.
+Procedural Errors: You must follow proper legal procedures in the eviction process.
 Otherwise, the court can dismiss the case if found procedural errors when evicting a tenant.
 This can include not serving the tenant with the proper notices or not filing the eviction paperwork correctly.

 Tenant Defenses: Tenants can raise valid legal defenses in response to an eviction lawsuit.
 These defenses can lead to a favorable outcome for the tenant.
 For example, a tenant might claim that the landlord breached the lease agreement, made oral promises contradicting the written lease, or waived certain lease violations in the past.

 Insufficient Evidence: Evidence is the backbone of any eviction case.
-If landlords fail to prove their case with compelling evidence, the court will rule in favor of the tenant.
+If you fail to prove their case with compelling evidence, the court will rule in favor of the tenant.
 This can include lease agreements, communication records, payment history, photographs, or other documentation of lease violations.

 Discrimination: Discriminatory eviction practices are strictly prohibited under fair housing laws.
 Landlords who engage in eviction proceedings based on a tenant’s race, religion, family status, nationality, disability status, etc., can face legal challenges and the loss of an eviction case.